-Leigh Academy Bearsted will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures.
+- Leigh Academy Bearsted will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE 2024 as appropriate.
+This can be found on BPAONE and in the staff Google drive.

-- All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and Annex A of KCSIE 2024 as appropriate.
-This can be found on the academy drive. - Parents/carers can obtain a copy of the Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via our website: https://bearstedprimaryacademy.org.uk/ - The policy forms part of our development plan and will be reviewed annually by the Principal/Manager which has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead (DSL) and manager will ensure the Academy Board receive regular reporting on safeguarding activity and systems.
-They will not receive details of individual children's situations or identifying features of families as part of their oversight responsibility.
+- Parents/carers can obtain a copy of the Leigh Academy Bearsted Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the Leigh Academy Bearsted website: Leigh Academy Bearsted website - The policy forms part of our Leigh Academy Bearsted development plan and will be reviewed annually by the Academy Board who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and Principal will ensure regular reporting on safeguarding activity and systems to the Academy Board.
+The governing body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.